Maserallm/burgers/README.md

 $ npm install
 ```

-Run the app from the command line
+Run the app with node or nodemon from the command line

 ```
-$ npm start
+$ nodemon server
 ```

-Open folder in code editor and open the index.html file in the browser.
+Open folder in code editor and inspect files.

 ---